Jubatian/rrpge-spec/specs/vid_arch.rst

 Due to this architecture the Line renderer is free to build up the following display line in any order as long as it fits in the line's cycle budget.

-To give time slots for other components accessing the Video RAM (on the Video bus) the Display generator is capable to access the bus on every second main clock cycle, so allowing 200 Video bus accesses per line.
+To give time slots for other components accessing the Peripheral RAM (on the Peripheral bus) the Display generator is capable to access the bus on every second main clock cycle, so allowing 200 Peripheral bus accesses per line.

 Display list